jadecobra/python_tdd_exercises/source/how_to/calculator.rst

     AssertionError: None != 20
     AssertionError: None != 36

-* I change the `return statement`_ to see the different between the inputs and the expected output
+* I change the `return statement`_ to see the difference between the inputs and the expected output

   .. code-block:: python